 Bring clean solar power to East Africa, help avoid 2,944 tonnes of CO2 and create 140 new jobs in the region!

 Video from October 2022.
-For subtitles, please press the button in the lower right-hand corner of the screen.
+For subtitles, please press the CC button at the bottom right of the screen.

 The acquisition of this investment is associated with considerable risks and may lead to the complete loss of the invested assets.